 - Texts: Participants receive a course participant’s manual, course textbook, and sample files.

 - Format: Computer classroom.
-We will supply you with a laptop loaded with Microsoft Project.
+We will supply you with a laptop loaded with Microsoft Project if you take the course in one of our classrooms.

 - Prerequisites: Microsoft Project Best Practices 101